TreeKat71/30DaysOfAirflow/day5_python_oper/README.md

 ------------
 >  It literally does nothing.
 <br>
-Gernally, I use it to represent an unimplemented feature
+Generally, I use it to represent an unimplemented feature

 Sending email could be done by EmailOperator
 <br>